$0 Hawaii Adoption Quick-Start Checklist

 Army Community Service and Military Family Support Centers

 ACS and MFSC provide caseworker support, financial counseling, and referrals.
 They are not equipped to explain First Circuit adoption procedure, home study transferability rules, or ICPC timelines.
-They are useful for connecting you to a civilian attorney referral list and for understanding the financial assistance programs available to military adoptive families (the military adoption reimbursement allowance covers up to $2,000 per child, $5,000 for special-needs children).
+They are useful for connecting you to a civilian attorney referral list and for directing families to current financial-assistance guidance.

 DHS Website and Family Court Self-Help Pages